ihorbokov/flutter_onlooker/README.md

 ## Usage
 Lets take a look at how to use `flutter_onlooker`.
 The library provides: `StateNotifier`, `StateObserver` and `StateNotifierProvider` classes.

 1. `StateNotifier` is responsible for registering and notifying states.
 Also it can emit navigation events.
-Let's look on the main methods of this class.
+The main methods of this class:
 * `observable<S>` - registers observable state of `S` type.
 * `initial<S>` - returns initial value for state of `S` type.
 * `latest<S>` - returns the latest value for state of `S` type.